-The Department estimates that implementation of the proposed control measures could reduce NOx emissions by as much as 9,000 TPY from engines, turbines and municipal waste combustors.
-Implementation of the proposed NOx and VOC control measures for the affected major sources would benefit the health and welfare of approximately 12 million residents and numerous animals, crops, vegetation and natural areas of this Commonwealth by reducing emissions of NOx and VOCs.
-Ground-level ozone air pollution can also be transported downwind via regional air currents and meteorological events.
-Therefore, reductions of ground-level ozone in Pennsylvania will also benefit the residents of downwind states and environments.
+The Department estimates that implementation of the final-form control measures could reduce NO_x emissions by as much as 9,800 TPY from engines, turbines and municipal waste combustors and reduce VOC emissions by as much as 825 TPY from engines and turbines.
+Implementation of the final-form NO_x and VOC control measures for the affected major sources will benefit the health and welfare of the approximately 12.8 million residents and numerous animals, crops, vegetation and natural areas of this Commonwealth by reducing emissions of NO_x and VOCs.
+Since ground-level ozone air pollution is transported downwind via regional air currents and meteorological events, the reductions of ground-level ozone in this Commonwealth will also benefit the residents and environment of downwind states.

 The EPA estimated that the monetized health benefits of attaining the 2008 8-hour ozone NAAQS of 0.075 ppm, range from \$8.3 billion to \$18 billion on a National basis by 2020.
+See Final Ozone NAAQS Regulatory Impact Analysis, EPA-452/R-08-003, March 2008.
 Prorating that benefit to this Commonwealth, based on population, results in a public health benefit of \$337 million to \$732 million.
-Similarly, the EPA estimated that the monetized health benefits of attaining the 2015 8-hour ozone NAAQS of 0.070 ppm, range from \$1.5 billion to \$4.5 billion on a National basis by 2025.
+Similarly, the EPA estimated that the monetized health benefits of attaining the 2015 8-hour ozone NAAQS of 0.070 ppm range from \$1.5 billion to \$4.5 billion on a National basis by 2025.
+See Regulatory Impact Analysis of the Final Revisions to the National Ambient Air Quality Standards for Ground-Level Ozone, EPA-452/R-15-007, September 2015.
 Prorating that benefit to this Commonwealth, based on population, results in a public health benefit of \$63 million to \$189 million.
-The Department is not stating that these estimated monetized health benefits would all be the result of implementing the proposed RACT measures, but the EPA estimates are indicative of the benefits to Commonwealth residents of attaining and maintaining the 2008 and 2015 8hour ozone NAAQS through the implementation of control measures to reduce ozone precursor emissions in the aggregate from different source categories.
+The Department is not stating that these estimated monetized health benefits would all be the result of implementing the final-form RACT measures, but the EPA estimates are indicative of the benefits to Commonwealth residents of attaining and maintaining the 2008 and 2015 8-hour ozone NAAQS through the implementation of control measures to reduce ozone precursor emissions in the aggregate from different source categories.

 In addition to causing adverse human and animal health effects, the EPA has concluded that ozone affects vegetation and ecosystems, leading to reductions in agricultural crop and commercial forest yields by destroying chlorophyll; reduced growth and survivability of tree seedlings; and increased plant susceptibility to disease, pests and other environmental stresses, including harsh weather.
 In long-lived species, these effects may become evident only after several years or even decades and have the potential for long-term adverse impacts on forest ecosystems.
 Ozone damage to the foliage of trees and other plants can decrease the aesthetic value of ornamental species used in residential landscaping, as well as the natural beauty of parks and recreation areas.
 These effects can have adverse impacts including loss of species diversity and changes to habitat quality and water and nutrient cycles.
-High levels of ground-level ozone can also cause damage to buildings and synthetic fibers, including nylon, and reduced visibility on roadways and in natural areas.
+The implementation of additional measures to address ground-level ozone air quality in this Commonwealth is necessary to protect the public health and welfare and the environment.
+High levels of ground-level ozone can also cause damage to buildings and synthetic fibers, including nylon, and reduced visibility on roadways and